fakerbaby/fakerbaby.github.io/_pages/about.md

 ## About me

 Welcome to my academic page!
 I am excited to share with you my journey and research endeavors in the field of artificial intelligence.

 Currently, I am an intern at ByteDance AI Lab, where I contribute to the cutting-edge research conducted by the Responsible AI (RAI) team.
 My primary focus within this team is on Reinforcement Learning with Human Feedback (RLHF), a fascinating area that merges the power of machine learning with human expertise.

 In addition to my internship, I am also pursuing a Ph.D. in Computer Science starting in the fall of 2024.

-My research interests lie in the field of Natural Language Processing (NLP), with a particular emphasis on LLM alignment, reward modeling, and LLM agents.
 I am passionate about exploring how language models can be leveraged to enhance various aspects of AI and contribute to the development of more advanced and responsible AI systems.

 ## Research Interests
-* LLM Alignment
-* Reward Modeling
-* LLM agent
+My research interests lie in the field of Natural Language Processing (NLP), with a particular emphasis on LLM alignment, reward modeling, and LLM agents.

 ## Projects
 [MOSS-RLHF](https://openlmlab.github.io/MOSS-RLHF/)